8n8/bigwebthing/README.md

 Events such as button clicks and typing in text boxes.

-# Document format
+# App format

-Documents are archives containing a bunch of at least one files, one of which must contain a definition of a pure function a compiled WASM module.
+Apps are archives containing a bunch of at least one files, one of which must contain a definition of a pure function in a compiled WASM module.
 This is used like the Elm 'update' function for the app.
 The other files are movies, images, PDFs etc.

 A document is a sequence of parts.
 The first (required) part is: